halimaAli/fresh-blog-copy/README.md

 # Fresh project

-This is a Website specifically created to test out the features of Fresh.<br>
+This code is a duplicate of a website I created for my paper titled 'Fresh: Das Next Gen Framework,' specifically designed to explore the features of Fresh.
-It is part of the paper "Fresh the next-gen Framework".

 ### Usage